MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/concepts/how-to-handle-rate-limiting.md

 ---
-title: How to handle rate limiting?
+title: How to handle rate limiting
 description: This article explains how developers can handle rate limiting in their applications.
 author: waldekmastykarz
 ms.author: wmastyka